An intact jug showed virginity; a broken vessel denoted loss of virginity

 Giovanni Battista Tiepolo, 1719

 Tiepolo’s beautiful, terrified Hagar begs for mercy, but Abraham is unyielding: she must leave, and leave now.
-He towers over her prostrate figure, showing us clearly that he is the one with the power and she, despite her beauty and vulnerability, has lost the influence she once had.
+He towers over her prostrate figure: he is the one with the power and she, despite her beauty, has lost the influence she once had.

 Gerbrand van den Eeckhout, 1640’s